Colonial Nigeria: Slave trade and abolition

 The decrease in trade indirectly led to the collapse of states like the Edo Empire.
 Britain withdrew from the slave trade when it was the major transporter of slaves to the Americas.
-The French had abolished slavery following the French Revolution, although it briefly re-established it in its Caribbean colonies under Napoleon.
-France sold Louisiana to the United States in 1803, the same year that it gave up on trying to regain Saint-Domingue from the Haitian Revolution.
+The French had abolished slavery following the French Revolution, although it briefly re-established it in its Caribbean colonies especially Martinique under Napoleon.
+France sold Louisiana to the United States in 1803, the same year that it gave up on trying to regain Saint-Domingue (Haiti) from the Haitian Revolution.
 By the end of the Napoleonic Wars, it ended slavery in its possessions.
 Between them, the French and the British had purchased a majority of the slaves sold from the ports of Edo.
 The economy suffered from the decline in the slave trade, although considerable smuggling of slaves to the Americas continued for years afterward.

 Lagos became a major slave port in the late 1700s and into the 1850s.
 Much of the human trafficking which occurred there was nominally illegal, and records from this time and place are not comprehensive.
 According to the Trans-Atlantic Slave Voyage Database, 308,800 were sold across the Atlantic from Lagos in 1776–1850.
 British and French traders did a large share of this business until 1807 when they were replaced by the Portuguese and the Spaniards.
 By 1826–1850, the British Royal Navy was intervening significantly with Lagos slave exports.

 Whether British conquest of Nigeria resulted from a benevolent motive to end slavery or more instrumental motives of wealth and power, remains a topic of dispute between African and European historians.
 Many locals remained unconvinced of the Crown's authority to completely reverse the legal and moral attributes of a social institution through fiat.
 Regardless, slavery had decimated the population and fuelled militarisation and chaos, thereby paving the way for more aggressive colonisation.